|Birth: ||Nov. 1, 1847|

 Birth: in Hinsdale, Cattaraugus county, New York.

-Following is summerized from THE BENCH and LAW of MISSOURI CITIES, published 1884, pages 431 & 432, to wit:
+Following is summarized from THE BENCH and LAW of MISSOURI CITIES, published 1884, pages 431 & 432, to wit:

-Attended academy at Cuba, Allegany county, New York then at age seventeen joined with the 6th army corps of New York fought as an officer at many battles including; Wilderness, Spottsylavania, Cold Hook, Petersburg and was at court house of Appomattox for General Robert E Lee's surrender.
+Attended academy at Cuba, Allegheny county, New York then at age seventeen joined with the 6th army corps of New York fought as an officer at many battles including; Wilderness, Spotsylvania, Cold Hook, Petersburg and was at Appomattox Court House for General Robert E Lee's surrender.

-Last lived in his house built at 403, now 603 south Garrison, across the street, which in 1920's became the Jeffersson Highway, from Canada to New Orleans, ~ ~ from Wm E Hall at 600 and the 1904 built Carthage Library at 612.
-The home was demolished in 1948, following WW II for The Colonial Apartments, designed by Neville, Sharpe, and Simon, of Kansas City, in the Colonial Revival style and built by the B&G Construction Group.
-The apartments were added to the National Register of Historic Places in 2001, which had been sold following 1974 demise of Luke J Boggess.
-The ceramic facing tile of one fireplace was saved and re-installed on the fireplace in Boggess' home at 615 Euclid boulevard when built during early 1950's, other materials were used in his partner's, Albert "Shorty" Graul, new home in 1700 block south Main street.
+Last lived in his house built on land his father-in-law earlier had first built his home which burnt down at 403, now 603 south Garrison, (southwest corner Walnut & Garrison) across the street, which in 1920's became the Jefferson Highway, U S #71, from Canada to New Orleans, ~ ~ from Wm E Hall at 600 and the 1904 built Carthage Library at 612.
+Their home was demolished in 1948, ceramic facing tile of one fireplace was saved and installed on the fireplace in the Boggess' home at 615 Euclid boulevard when built during early 1950's, other materials were used in his partner's, Albert "Shorty" Graul, new home in 1700 block, east side of south Main street following WW II for construction of the The Colonial Apartments, designed by Neville, Sharpe, and Simon, of Kansas City, in the Colonial Revival style and built by the B&G Construction Group.
+The apartments were added to the National Register of Historic Places in 2001, which had been sold following NOV 1974 demise of Luke J Boggess.

 Death: in Carthage, Jasper county, Missouri.